Coffee Roasters and Coffee Houses Near Portland

 Coffee lovers flock to Oregon.
 While Portland has earned a reputation for some serious espresso, don’t overlook the expert and small-batch roasters in Tualatin Valley.
-Those who are crazy about coffee will go just about anywhere to get the really good stuff, which is why so many caffeine fiends sojourn to these four local craft coffee roasters (and two of our favorite coffeehouses).
+Those who are crazy about coffee will go just about anywhere to get the really good stuff, which is why so many caffeine fiends sojourn to these local craft coffee roasters and coffeehouses.

 Local Coffee Roasters